 Practice-Based Research (40 credits)

 This unit helps you to plan, develop and realise an applied research project which results in the production of creative sound work.
-You’ll learn about different ideas of art as both professional practice and practice-based research before presenting your work and research ideas to your fellow students.
+You’ll learn about different ideas of art as both professional practice and practice-based research, and consider the ways in which diversity, inclusion and sustainability inform your process before presenting your own work and research ideas to your fellow students..

 Contemporary Themes in Sound Arts Practice (20 credits)